RohitSingh-04/GEHU-LMS-Automation/README.md

-# GEHU LMS Automation Helper 🎓
+# GEU LMS Automation Helper 🎓

 A lightweight Chrome extension that **automatically advances to the next course video** on the [GEU LMS](https://lms.geuonline.com) platform once the current video finishes playing.